Emberlynn-Loo/tp/docs/UserGuide.md

 * Extraneous characters before the specificed paramters for commands that take in parameters will be ignored. e.g. if the command specifies `addAttribute aaa /1234 /Name John`, it will be interpreted as `addAttribute /1234 /Name John`.

-* UUID are 4 characters long
+* UUID are 4 characters long and is case-sensitive.

 * Attribute names are not case-sensitive.